Skip to main content

 Copy the plaintext token

-The token is shown once in a dialog that starts with luc_mcp_….
+The token is shown once in a dialog and starts with luc_mcp_….

 This is the only time the plaintext is visible.
 Lucent stores a SHA-256 hash, not the original token.
 If you lose it, revoke it and create a new one.

-The UI auto-fills the snippets below with your real token until you navigate away — copy whichever one matches your client.
+The dashboard auto-fills the snippets below with your real token until you navigate away — copy whichever one matches your client.

 Register the server once for the current project: